open-geotechnical/ogt-ags-py/README.md

 ogt-ags-py
 ============================

-Experimental library and tools for validating and converting ags dataformat files, written in Python
+Experimental library and tools for validating and converting AGS dataformat files, written in Python

 - Docs at https://open-geotechnical.github.io/ogt-ags-py/
 - Code at https://github.com/open-geotechnical/ogt-ags-py